-As a committed Christ-centered university which integrates biblical principles, Howard Payne University expects students to conduct themselves in a manner that fulfills the Christian mission and core values of the institution on and off campus.
+As a university centered on Christ, focused on community, called to service, committed to excellence, and dedicated to stewardship, Howard Payne University integrates biblical principles and expects students to conduct themselves to fulfill the Christian mission and core values of the institution on and off campus.
 The campus community strives to be God-honoring and humanity-serving through life choices characterized by honesty, integrity, healthy lifestyles and personal responsibility.

-Understanding that students face social, emotional, and behavioral struggles, the university utilizes a restorative justice approach with the goal of building a strong school community and developing productive, successful students.
+Understanding that students face social, emotional, and behavioral struggles, the university utilizes a restorative justice approach to build a strong school community and to develop productive, successful students.
 Restorative justice seeks to create awareness while integrating compassion and support through a moderated process before utilizing more stringent disciplinary approaches when possible.

-Behavior expectation guidelines along with specific policies and procedures are published on the university website in the Catalog and the Student Handbook.
+Behavior expectation guidelines and specific policies and procedures are published on the university website, in the Catalog, and in the Student Handbook.